 Invertebrate sampling

 We sampled macroinvertebrate communities approximately monthly in six streams, four from July 2011 to August 2012 and two from October 2010 to October 2011 (n = 6 streams).
-The two streams sampled from 2010–2011 were part of a separate warming manipulation during the reference (i.e., non-manipulated) year (Nelson et al. 2017a, 2017b).
-Inter-annual comparisons of primary and secondary production in previous studies showed minimal differences among years in unmanipulated streams, suggesting that combining data from different years would not significantly bias our results (Nelson et al. 2017a, Hood et al. 2018).
+The two streams sampled from 2010–2011 were part of a separate warming manipulation during the un-manipulated, reference period (Nelson et al. 2017a, 2017b).
+Inter-annual comparisons of primary and secondary production in previous studies showed minimal differences among years in un-manipulated streams, suggesting that combining data from different years would not significantly bias our results (Nelson et al. 2017a, Hood et al. 2018).
 We collected five Surber samples (0.023 m2, 250-μm mesh) from randomly selected locations within each stream.
 Within the sampler, inorganic substrates were disturbed to ~10 cm depth and invertebrates and organic matter were removed from stones with a brush.
 Samples were then preserved with 5% formaldehyde until laboratory analysis.
 In the laboratory, we split samples into coarse (>1 mm) and fine (>250 μm–<1 mm) fractions using nested sieves and then removed invertebrates from each fraction under a dissecting microscope (10–15× magnification).
 For particularly large samples, fine fractions were sub-sampled (1/2–1/16th) using a modified Folsom plankton splitter prior to removal of invertebrates.
 Macroinvertebrates were identified to the lowest practical taxonomic level (usually genus) with taxonomic keys (Peterson 1977, Merritt et al. 2008, Andersen et al. 2013).
 Taxon-specific abundance and biomass were scaled to a per-meter basis by dividing by the Surber sampler area.

 Secondary Production